osilander/203.311/Week4/Week4.md

 Do this for both the Oxford Nanopore and Illumina reads.

 #### QUESTIONS
 1. If a base has a quality score of 10, what is the likelihood that it is the correct base?
+See if you can find this out using Google, or calculate it.
 2. What if a base has a quality score of 25?
+Again, see if you can search for this answer or calculate it.
 3. How do the sequencing files differ in the distributions of quality scores?
 4. What are the *highest* average read qualities for the Oxford Nanopore reads (approximately)?
 5. For an Oxford Nanopore read with a "high" average quality, what fraction of bases do you expect to be correct?